hainingpan/HartreeFock_GPT/unpublished/unpublished.md

 ## Convert noninteracting Hamiltonian in real space to momentum space (lattice version)
 **Prompt:**
-Now you will be instructed to convert the Kinetic Hamiltonian $H_0$ in the second quantized form from the basis in real space to the basis in momentum space.
+You will be instructed to convert the Kinetic Hamiltonian $H_0$ in the second quantized form from the basis in real space to the basis in momentum space.
 To do that, you should apply the Fourier transformation to $c_{\alpha,s}^\dagger(R_i)$ in the real space to the $c_{\alpha,s}^\dagger(k)$ in the momentum space, which is defined as $c_{\alpha,s}^\dagger(k)= \frac{1}{\sqrt{N}} \sum_i c_{\alpha,s}^\dagger(R_i) e^{i k \cdot R_i}$, where $i$ is integrated over all sites in the entire real space.
 You should follow the EXAMPLE below to apply the Fourier transformation.
 Note that $t_1$ and $t_2$ have no position dependence now.
 Recall that
 $$H_0 = -t_1\sum_{i,s} [c_{A,s}^\dagger(R_i) c_{B,s}(R_i) + c_{A,s}^\dagger(R_i) c_{B,s}(R_i + a_1) + c_{A,s}^\dagger(R_i) c_{B,s}(R_i + a_2) + h.c.] -t_2\sum_{i,s} [c_{A,s}^\dagger(R_i) c_{A,s}(R_i + a_1) + c_{A,s}^\dagger(R_i) c_{A,s}(R_i + a_2) + c_{A,s}^\dagger(R_i) c_{A,s}(R_i - a_1) + c_{A,s}^\dagger(R_i) c_{A,s}(R_i - a_2) + c_{A,s}^\dagger(R_i) c_{A,s}(R_i + a_1 - a_2) + c_{A,s}^\dagger(R_i) c_{A,s}(R_i - a_1 + a_2) + h.c.]-t_2\sum_{i,s} [c_{B,s}^\dagger(R_i) c_{B,s}(R_i + a_1) + c_{B,s}^\dagger(R_i) c_{B,s}(R_i + a_2) + c_{B,s}^\dagger(R_i) c_{B,s}(R_i - a_1) + c_{B,s}^\dagger(R_i) c_{B,s}(R_i - a_2) + c_{B,s}^\dagger(R_i) c_{B,s}(R_i + a_1 - a_2) + c_{B,s}^\dagger(R_i) c_{B,s}(R_i - a_1 + a_2) + h.c.]+ h_x\sum_{i} [c_{A,\uparrow}^\dagger(R_i) c_{A,\uparrow}(R_i) - c_{A,\downarrow}^\dagger(R_i) c_{A,\downarrow}(R_i) + c_{B,\uparrow}^\dagger(R_i) c_{B,\uparrow}(R_i) - c_{B,\downarrow}^\dagger(R_i) c_{B,\downarrow}(R_i)]$$